MicrosoftDocs/azure-media-services/media-services/latest/streaming-endpoint-update-how-to.md

 [!INCLUDE [media services api v3 logo](./includes/v3-hr.md)]

+> [!TIP]
-It is recommended that you review the [live event streaming best practices guide](live-event-streaming-best-practices-guide.md) before you update a streaming endpoint.
+> Before you create a streaming endpoint, it is recommended that you review the [Media Services live streaming best practices guide](live-event-streaming-best-practices-guide.md).

 ## Methods